Ad3t0/Ad3t0/README.md

-# Useful scripts and notes for system administration and engineering
+# Scripts and Notes for System Administration and Engineering

 <details>
 <summary>PowerShell Scripts</summary>